 - The surface is fine for prams, wheelchairs, and for anyone with a sturdy pair of footwear.
 Full hiking gear is not required!
-This is part of the short version of the walk.

 - Upon reaching another lane, turn left, then immediately right onto a farm track.
 At the farmyard turn left, go through a couple of gates and cross several fields until you reach the A478.

 - Cross this busy road with great care, bear left and turn right shortly afterwards onto a country lane.
 Follow this lane until you reach a railway bridge.
 Turn left here onto another farm track.
-Walk down it past two houses then go through a gate and down a short grassy slope and turn right onto a wider path.
+Walk down it past two houses then go through a gate and straight ahead down a short grassy slope and turn right onto a wider path.